fardinbarashi/PsTo-do/README.md

 ### Windows SQL
 This section presents the structure and purpose of the MonitorObjects and WorkLoadMonitorObjects tables, designed for monitoring system objects and related workloads so that PsTo-Do can work.

-Instructions on setting up the Windows sql database PsToDo and create table MonitorObjects and WorkLoadMonitorObjects Below is a list of columns in the table MonitorObjects and WorkLoadMonitorObjects, along with their purpose and examples:
+Instructions on setting up the Windows sql database PsToDo and create table MonitorObjects and WorkLoadMonitorObjects.
+Below is a list of columns in the table MonitorObjects and WorkLoadMonitorObjects, along with their purpose and examples:

     ID (Primary Key)